The other major events of the year

 Not forgetting, of course, the trumpeter Ibrahim Maalouf, who made his breakthrough at the Monte-Carlo Jazz Festival in 2012 and performed at the Bercy concert arena in Paris in 2016.

-Opening up to other styles of music…
+Open to other styles of music

 To attract a wider audience, the organisers invite artists with little or no connection to jazz.
 Their aim is to bring jazz to the masses.
 The Festival is open to every style of music, but never compromises its core identity.